Patient and visitor safety

 Patients will be screened for COVID-19 symptoms at registration.
 Patients who experience any symptoms will be expedited to a designated area.

-Visitors will be asked to self-screen for the following COVID-19 symptoms upon entry and may be directed to take their temperature using an automated device.
-Symptoms include:
+Visitors will be asked to self-screen for the following COVID-19 symptoms upon entry:

 - Fever (100˚F or higher)

 - Dificultad para respirar

 - Loss of taste